sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 *RADIUS*
 1. User can configure RADIUS servers.
 However, do not use a SONiC switch as the RADIUS server.
-2. RADIUS authentication is supported with FreeRADIUS and Cisco ISE.
+2. RADIUS authentication is supported with FreeRADIUS, ClearPass and Cisco ISE.

 ### 1.3.2 Configuration and Management Requirements
+This feature supports CLI and REST based configurations.
+1. Support CLI configurations as mentioned in section 3.6.2
+2. Support show commands as mentioned in section 3.6.3
+3. Support debug commands as mentioned in section 3.6.4
+4. Support REST APIs for config and operational data

 ### 1.3.3 Scalability Requirements
+1. 48 clients per port, with a maxmimum of 512 clients per box/unit/system
+2. 30 ACL rules per client/host

 ### 1.3.4 Warm Boot Requirements
 Port Access Control feature should work seamlessly across warmboot.
 Statistics must be preserved across warmboot.
+HW and SW entries for authenticated clients are preserved across warmboot.

 ## 1.4 Design Overview

 ### 1.4.1 Basic Approach

 ### 1.4.2 Container
-A new container sonic-security is introduced to hold all the port security applications.
-Apart from sonic-security container, code changes are made to SWSS, mgmt-frameowrk containers.
+Existing container macsec holds all the port security applications.
+Apart from macsec container, code changes are made to SWSS, mgmt-frameowrk containers.

 ### 1.4.3 SAI Support
 No changes to SAI spec for supporting PAC.